Dentosal/python-sc2/Issues.md

   - not all upgrades have buildings
   - maybe export requires

-- if under attack --> defend with all units except workers (inc. MULE)
+- if under attack --> defend with all military units

-- units requirements in buildorder

-- how do i build hellbat and viking
+- how do i build hellbat

 - fix cum supply by 1 too low despite init at 12

-- execzting multiple build order items in parallel
+- executing multiple build order items in parallel

+# Things that could work

+- rebuild dying unit/building
+- build random units after finishing build order <-- via sufficently enough resources
+- attack after reaching end of build order